arangodb/docs/3.5/drivers/js-reference-database-queries.md

 ---
 layout: default
-description: These functions implements theHTTP API for single round-trip AQL queriesas well as theHTTP API for managing queries
+description: These functions implements the HTTP API for single round-trip AQL queries as well as the HTTP API for managing queries
 ---
 # Queries

 These functions implements the